Evoked potential tests measure the time it takes for the brain to respond to sensory stimulation either through sight, sound, or touch.

 MS is rarely fatal, and most people do not develop severe symptoms.
 According to the National Multiple Sclerosis Society, two in every three people with MS will continue to be able to walk, although they may need an aid, such as a walking cane.

-Thanks to current and improving treatment, a person will MS can expect to enjoy the same lifespan as a person without the condition, according to the National Institute for Neurological Diseases and Stroke.
+Thanks to current and improving treatment, a person will MS can expect to enjoy the same lifespan as a person without the condition, according to the

 MS affects each person differently.
 If someone has a diagnosis of MS, their doctor will work with them to establish a treatment plan to suit their needs.